Our most frequently asked questions

 WILL YOU GET ON THE ROOF?

 As long as we can safely do it, yes.
 We carry big extension ladders on our trucks for inspecting two-story roofs.
 A lot of duplexes in Minneapolis and Saint Paul have roofs that can only be accessed this way.
-If we can’t reach the roof with a 28′ extension ladder, we’ll arrange for a FREE drone inspection.
+If the roof cannot be inspected by walking the surface, we’ll use multiple ladder settings at the eaves.
+If the roof cannot be accessed with a 28′ extension ladder, we’ll arrange for a free drone inspection.

 DO YOU OFFER MOLD TESTING?

 Yes!
-Our inspector Neil Saltzman is a Certified Mold Assessor.
+We have a team of mold inspectors that perform our mold testing and inspections.
 Click here for more information about our Mold Inspections.

 SHOULD I TEST FOR MOLD?